 William & Elizabeth Sichel were angora farmers themselves for 20 years (1987 – 2007) and operated under the UK government’s Department for Food, Environment and Rural Affairs (DEFRA) Code of Welfare for Farm Animals.
 They sheared their rabbits (like sheep) four times a year and in the summer they did it in public for tourists to see.
 No restraint was necessary and it was a stress-free process for rabbit and farmer.

 Nowadays we use a Chinese spinner and supplier.
 Our spinner, in China, sources all his wool from the Feixian Angora Farm.
-William had full, unfettered and unhindered access to the whole Feixian Farm, with his own interpreter, in February 2014 and was impressed with the standards of husbandry and harvesting (all shearing) he saw.
+William had full, unfettered and unhindered access to the whole Feixian Farm, with his own interpreter, when he visited in February 2014 and was impressed with the standards of husbandry and harvesting (all shearing) he saw.

 We encourage customers to inquire as to the source of their angora and buy from those using responsible sources.

 We believe the future of the industry lies in working with farmers, in whatever country, to produce the angora ethically.
 We are doing this.